 If you are an unmarried parent, a California DUI could impact your co-parenting arrangement.
 When you lose your license, you may not be able to reliably pick up and drop off your children for your time with them.
 The other parent may use this opportunity to return to court and seek a reduction in your child custody or visitation.

 To avoid these secondary consequences of a DUI conviction, you need to fight hard for the charges to be dropped or for an acquittal in court.
-Our Los Angeles criminal defense attorneys at Spolin Law P.C. are here to help you with that.
+Experienced Los Angeles criminal defense attorneys can help with this process.

 There are many ways to fight DUI charges, however, the strongest defense depends on the circumstances of your case.
-Once you begin working with a West Los Angeles DUI lawyer from Spolin Law P.C., we will review whether the traffic stop that led to your arrest was constitutional.
-If it was an unlawful stop, we will fight for the charges to be dropped.
-We will also review whether the prosecution’s evidence was all obtained lawfully.
-If any evidence was illegally obtained, then we will move to have it suppressed.
+When working with an experienced West Los Angeles DUI lawyer, the attorney will review whether the traffic stop that led to your arrest was constitutional.
+If it was an unlawful stop, they will fight for the charges to be dropped.
+They will also review whether the prosecution's evidence was all obtained lawfully.
+If any evidence was illegally obtained, then they will move to have it suppressed.

-If we head to trial, there are a number of defense strategies we may utilize.
-We may also have the opportunity to negotiate a beneficial plea bargain with the prosecution, obtaining you a fair penalty for the offense and avoiding trial.
+If the case goes to trial, there are a number of defense strategies attorneys may utilize.
+There may also be an opportunity to negotiate a beneficial plea bargain with the prosecution, obtaining a fair penalty for the offense and avoiding trial.